rohith8272/MissionPlanner-Plugin-example/README.md

 # MissionPlanner Plugin Example

 This repository contain **toy plugins** for [Mission Planner](https://ardupilot.org/planner/), showing how to extend its functionality with C#.
-MapMarker.cs: The example plugin adds a simple UI to enter a latitude and longitude, then places a marker on the map. customWP.cs: The example plugin preloaded waypoints within the planner menu.
+**MapMarker.cs**: The example plugin adds a simple UI to enter a latitude and longitude, then places a marker on the map.

+**customWP.cs**: The example plugin preloaded waypoints within the planner menu.

 ---